 (c) the Service is configured to process non-cash payments from the Users as described in Clause 9.2.2(b) of the Agreement, which is an inherent feature of the Service intended to guarantee the interests of Yango that [feature] cannot be changed by the Counterparty; and

 (d) a User’s obligation to pay the Transfer Fee (if paid with non-cash only) to the Counterparty shall be deemed fulfilled if a User has made to Yango a non-cash payment in the amount equal to the relevant Transfer Fee.

 9.2.3.
 Yango shall remit the Transfer Fee as provided for in the Country Terms.

 9.2.4.
 The fee of Yango for arranging the collection of the Transfer Fee from Users and its transfer to the Counterparty is paid by the Counterparty pursuant to the Country Terms.

 9.3.1.
 The currency of payments between the Parties shall be determined pursuant to the Country Terms.

 10. AMENDMENTS OF AND ADDITIONS TO THE GENREAL TERMS

 10.1.
-This section contains provisions that amend, disapply, and (or) supplement existing provisions the General Terms.
+This section contains provisions that amend, disapply, and (or) supplement the existing provisions of the General Terms.
 Unless otherwise expressly provided for in this section, the relevant provision shall be deemed to supplement (for the avoidance of doubt: not to amend or disapply) the General Terms.

 10.2.
 Guarantees and Warranties: Pursuant to Clause 4.3 of the General Terms Yango expressly disclaims without limitation any guarantee, warranty, or provision with regard to the correct, trouble-free, and error-free operation of the Service and compliance of the Service with the Counterparty’s specific goals and expectations.